 Sometimes, these veins are painful, and sometimes they are just an aesthetic issue.
 For some people, varicose veins are painful enough to limit their mobility or impact their quality of life.
 Some symptoms can include restless legs, muscle cramps, itching skin, swelling of the ankles, a heavy feeling in the legs, and throbbing pain.
 Some people are not able to walk when these symptoms present, while others just can’t stand for long periods of time.

-Fortunately, there are many options for treating spider veins.
+Fortunately, there are many options for spider vein treatments.
+Treatment options range from self-care to minor surgery.